openscm/openscm/docs/usage.rst

 Running the model
 *****************

-The model is simply run by calling the :func:`openscm.Core.run` function:
+The model is simply run by calling the :func:`~openscm.core,Core.run` function:

 .. code:: python